 Today we’re looking at bottom round basics from dry brining to seasoning, and how to smoke it for the perfect plate of tender sliced roast beef.

-Because the leg is a well-exercised part of the cow, the bottom round has a low fat content and marbling.
+Because the leg is a well-exercised part of the cow, the bottom round has a low fat content and minimal marbling.
 This makes it lean, and prone to turning dry or tough.
 As a result, slow ‘moist’ heat methods, such as sous vide or slow cooking, are commonly used to prepare it.
 However, with a good salt dry brine, we can cook it efficiently on the smoker.

 Beef top and bottom roast are often confused, but there are distinct differences between the two.
 While both cuts are best slow-cooked in moist environments, they do still need to be treated in slightly different ways.

 Top round is a beef roast cut from the inside of the round, or the rear leg of cattle, while bottom round is cut from the outside of the round.
 So why the names?
 The round primal “is placed on the butcher’s block with the outside on the bottom and the inside on the top, so these cuts became known as bottom and top round.”

 A major difference is that top round is more tender than bottom round.
 Bottom is a more well-worked muscle, making it leaner and lower in fat content.
 It has a more authentically ‘beefy’ taste because it comes from a primal cut closer to the animal’s muscle.

 While top is usually bought whole or halved, bottom is comprised of three sections: The eye, the flat, and the heel.
 For this recipe, we’ll be using a whole bottom roast.